FyraLabs/submarine/README.md

 An experimental bootloader for ChomeOS's depthcharge.

+> [!WARNING]
+> Submarine is currently beta software.
+Please exercise care with your system and report any issues you encounter.

 ## 📕 Explainer
 Submarine provides a minimal Linux environmemt that lives in a small partition (16mb) on the disk.
 We use this environment to bootstrap a full Linux system (or a different system if you're brave.)